What is neighbourhood planning?

 - If supported by simple majority of those voting, and compatible with EU obligations and Convention rights, the Neighbourhood Plan is 'made' (adopted) by the Local Planning Authority (SCDC).

-Communities wishing to undertake a Neighbourhood Plan should have a look at the flow chart for area designation and read the Frequently Asked Questions about Designating a Neighbourhood Area document we have produced.
+Communities wishing to undertake a Neighbourhood Plan should have a look at the Frequently Asked Questions about Designating a Neighbourhood Area document we have produced.
 Please contact us before you complete the designating a neighbourhood area application form so that we can ensure we fulfil our duty to support you.
 Consultation is required within the area you propose to designate prior to your application being made.
 Consider seeking the views of people who live and work in the area, landowners and businesses.

 Applications to designate a Neighbourhood Area should be made using the Council's Application form for area designation.